Skip to main content

 Edit or remove a DNC entry

-Use Delete only when you are sure it’s appropriate to call this number again,
+Use Delete only when you’re sure it’s appropriate to call this number again (for example, if a contact explicitly asks to resume calls).

 Search and filter the DNC list